 Traditional pub building with imposing doorway and two rooms – one a comfy lounge, the other more basic seating/tables with DJ box, dance floor and stage.
 The pub is very music orientated with DJ and live music nights and a decent soundtrack the rest of the time.
 The pub also has a great outdoor drinking area.
-Up to 6 real ales are available – 3 national brands plus Abbeydale Moonshine on the regular pumps then two guest pumps, one of which normally has something from Black Iris brewery.
+Up to 6 real ales are available – 3 national brands plus Abbeydale Moonshine on the regular pumps then two guest pumps.
 Open until 2 or 3am most nights.

 Get there: West Street tram stop, buses to Moorfoot or West Street.